shengshuyang/shengshuyang.github.io/_posts/2016-04-20-A-step-by-step-guide-to-Caffe.markdown

 ---
 layout: post
-title:  "A step by step guide to Caffe!"
+title:  "A step by step guide to Caffe"
 date:   2016-04-20 22:21:21 -0700
 categories: Caffe
 ---